We lead the way in asbestos compensation claims.

-If you want to avoid going to court, Slater and Gordon's asbestos lawyers will of course try to negotiate a settlement for you, however we are unable to guarantee that your asbestos claim will not proceed to trial.
+If you want to avoid going to court, Slater and Gordon's asbestos lawyers will of course try to negotiate a settlement for you, however we are unable to guarantee that your claim will not proceed to trial.
 And, of course, some people want their case to go to trial.

 If it becomes necessary for you to go to court, Slater and Gordon's asbestos lawyers will provide you with information about how the court system works and what you can expect.

 Once court proceedings have begun, your rights to compensation for pain and suffering are protected for the benefit of your estate.
-Your asbestos lawyer at Slater and Gordon will do everything necessary to prepare your asbestos claim and ensure that you are well informed of:
+Your asbestos lawyer at Slater and Gordon will do everything necessary to prepare your claim and ensure that you are well informed of:

 - relevant court processes and their duration

 Our asbestos lawyers will not take any significant steps in your claim, such as make or accept an offer of settlement, without your specific instructions.
 During your claim it is important that you or a loved one notify us if there is any sudden deterioration in your health.

 If you have superannuation and sustain an injury, you may be able to access a lump sum payment through your policy.
 Many people are unaware that their superannuation policy provides additional benefits.
 An experienced superannuation and insurance lawyer will assist you in identifying whether such benefits exist in your policy and submit an application on your behalf.
 If your application is rejected, your lawyer will advise you of the process for challenging the decision.

 In addition, you may have a personal insurance policy, such as life insurance, income protection insurance, sickness and accident insurance, which may include provisions for compensation should you be injured in an accident.